Quick answer

 What is the best late-night Korean BBQ in NYC?

 miss KOREA BBQ is open 24 hours, 7 days a week — the undisputed king of late-night KBBQ in Manhattan.
 Hahm Ji Bach in Flushing is also 24 hours.
 Jongro BBQ stays open until midnight, and Gopchang Story serves until 1 AM.
-SikGaek in Woodside is open until midnight on weekends.
+New Wonjo is open from 10 AM to 5 AM.